Warning: Excessive Schmoopiness

 "Annie," he sighs.

 "Okay, okay.
 I know nothing goes perfectly.
 I know that.
-I just want everything to be okay," she glances down at her stomach and rubs it softly.
+I just want everything to be okay."
+She glances down at her stomach and rubs it softly, the same circling motion she's done for weeks now.
 "She's five days late, Jeff.
 I want to meet her already."

 Jeff smiles in spite of the pitch of his stomach because whatever happens is going to happen any day now and holy crap.
 But his eyes soften to roam the worried bite of Annie's lips and he hopes the squeeze of his hand says everything she needs to hear.